atasky/perl-IO-Stream-MatrixSSL/README.md

 MatrixSSL is distributed under the GNU General Public License…

-Crypt::MatrixSSL uses MatrixSSL, and so inherits the same license…
+Crypt::MatrixSSL3 uses MatrixSSL, and so inherits the same license…

-IO::Stream::MatrixSSL uses Crypt::MatrixSSL, and so inherits the same license.
+IO::Stream::MatrixSSL uses Crypt::MatrixSSL3, and so inherits the same license.

 GPL is a virus, avoid it whenever possible!